notaryproject/notaryproject.dev/content/en/blog/2023/notation-completes-security-audit.md

+---
-# Announcing results of Notation security audit 2023
+title: Announcing results of Notation security audit 2023
+author:  "Notation team"
+date: 2023-07-06
+draft: false
+---

 In early 2023, Notary Project, under the guidance of CNCF began work with Ada Logics to perform the first security audit of Notation libraries and Notation CLI, a reference implementation of the latest Notary Project specifications.
 Ada Logics discovered seven issues and they had been triaged and resolved by Notary Project maintainers.

-This blog post summarizes the overall findings and notes a few things learnt from the security audit, which was preceded by a related but independent Audit.
+This blog post summarizes the overall findings and notes a few things learnt from the security audit result.

 We are very grateful to Cloud Native Computing Foundation for funding this work and helping drive this effort, to OSTIF for arranging the audit, and to Ada Logics for actually conducting the audit and releasing the audit report.